-We’ve all experienced and benefitted from hybrid grocery as many grocery shoppers are embracing the ease of online ordering with a mixcaprese salad with heirloom tomatoes of click and collect / curbside and home delivery for how we receive our groceries.
+We’ve all experienced and benefitted from hybrid grocery as many grocery shoppers are embracing the ease of online ordering with a mix of click and collect / curbside and home delivery for how we receive our groceries.
 For most, non-perishables like center store items are ideal for online ordering while we prefer doing our own in-store shop for perishables.
 A can of Cento San Marzano Peeled Tomatoes doesn’t vary in quality but for the fresh items you want to use in your Caprese salad, you’ll probably want to pick out your own beautiful heirloom tomatoes, fresh basil and buffalo mozzarella cheese yourself.

 That’s no problem for most every grocer today to help you with.
 Order your non-perishables online, then head to the store and before you pick-up your curbside order, stop in the produce department and select your own produce to your exact standards.
-Head to the cash, or mobileonline grocery ordering POS pay for your produce then head over to curbside to pick up the rest of your order.
+Head to the cash, or mobile POS pay for your produce then head over to curbside to pick up the rest of your order.

 Hybrid Grocery